open-mmlab/mmpose/docs/en/user_guides/prepare_datasets.md

 - `annotations`: contains the list of instance annotations.
 - `categories`: contains the category name ('person') and its ID (1).

+If the annotations have been organized in COCO format, there is no need to create a new dataset class.
+You can use `CocoDataset` class alternatively.

 ## Create a custom dataset_info config file for the dataset

-Add a new dataset info config file that containing the metainfo about the dataset.
+Add a new dataset info config file that contains the metainfo about the dataset.

 ```
 configs/_base_/datasets/custom.py